JOIN A SECRET ITALY

 You might like these

-Discover Piedmont's finest recipes from my decade of living here.
+Discover Piedmont's finest recipes, all discovered from my decades of living here.
 Enjoy Italy's best cuisine with these handpicked favorites just for you!

 Pasta with wild mushrooms is one of my all-time Italian favorites.
 I could eat it every day and still want more—simple, earthy, and absolutely irresistible.